-I hereby certify that on I made a careful evamination (As soon after arrival as pos sible.) of the physical condition of , the child named in the foregoing application, and found to be I therefore recommend that the said child be enrolled in this school.
-Thisday of, 19 , 1: 51 A Company of the Comp Special Characteristics and the second School Physician.
+I hereby certify that on , I made a careful examination

+of the physical condition of going application, and found to be

+I therefore recommend that the said child be

+This day of, 191

+School Physician.

 INDORSEMENT.

 A child showing one-sixteenth or less Indian blood, whose parents live on an Indian reservation, Indian fashion, who, if debarred from the Government schools, could not obtain an education, may be permitted in the reservation day and boarding schools, but it is preferable that it be not transferred to a nonreservation school, without permission from the Office.
 Children showing one-eighth or less Indian blood, whose parents do not live on an Indian reservation, whose home is among white people where there are churches and schools, who are presumed to have adopted the white man's manners and customs, and are to all intents and purposes white people, are debarred from enrollment in the Government nonreservation and reservation schools.
 Superintendents, in all cases where doubt exists as to the degree of Indian blood of a child proposed for transfer, should fully satisfy themselves of the facts by affidavits from reliable persons, which affidavits must be kept on file at the school.